r2dbc/r2dbc.github.io/drivers.md

 This section is dedicated toward writing an R2DBC driver for database.

-## Service Provider Interface (SPI)
+# Service Provider Interface (SPI)

 R2DBC has a clearly defined **SPI** you must implement to host a solution for your data store.
-To build an implementation, you need the following artifact added to your build:
+To build an implementation, add the following artifact to your build:

 * Group: **io.r2dbc**
 * Artifact: **r2dbc-spi**

-## Test Compatibility Kit (TCK)
+# Technology Compatibility Kit (TCK)

 R2DBC also has a suite of test cases to verify your support.
-Your data store implementation is expected to import a test-scoped dependency on:
+Your data store implementation should import a test-scoped dependency on:

 * Group: **io.r2dbc**
 * Artifact: **r2dbc-spi-test**

-To run all the tests that are expected, write a test class like this:
+To run all the tests that are expected, write an implementation of the TCK's `Example<T>` test class like this:

 ```java
 /**